 During this time, they can go on holiday although the cottage also requires annual maintenance and on occasion, redecorating.

-As this is the Hunt's first foray into holiday letting, they use Sykes Cottages to deal with pricing, collecting payments, advertising, queries, complaints handling and offer a 24-hour helpline for guests.
+As this is the Hunt's first foray into holiday letting, they decided not to go it alone and appointed Sykes Cottages to deal with pricing, collecting payments, advertising, queries, complaints handling and offer a 24-hour helpline for guests.

 Typically, Sykes charges 20% commission of the sales for managing a holiday let for the owner.

 It’s worth noting this is only an estimate and is based on calendar availability the owner provides Sykes with and the amount of bookings both with Sykes and other companies.